-Indeed, in advance of the City Bar's May 14th hearing, CJA challenged Attorney General Vacco and these leaders to deny or dispute the file evidence showing that the Commission is a beneficiary of fraud, without which it could not have survived our litigation against it.
+Indeed, in advance of the City Bar's May 14th these leaders to deny or dispute the file evidence showing these leaders to deny or dispute the file evidence showing that the Commission is a beneficiary of fraud, without which it could not have survived our litigation against it.
 None appeared -- except for the Attorney General's client, the Commission on Judicial Conduct.
+Both its

-Both its Chairman, Henry Berger, and its Administrator, Gerald Stern, conspicuously avoided making any statement about the case -- although each had received a personalized written challenge from CJA and were present during our testimony.
+Chairman, Henry Berger, and its Administrator, Gerald Stern, conspicuously avoided making any statement about the case - although each had received a personalized written challenge from CIA and were present during our testimony.
 For its part, the City Bar Committee did not ask Mr. Stern any questions about the case, although Mr. Stern stated that the sole purpose for his appearance was to answer the Committee's questions.
-Instead, the Committee's Chairman, to whom a copy of the Article 78 file had been transmitted more than three months earlier -- but, who, for reasons he refused to identify, did not disseminate it to the Committee members -- abruptly closed the hearing when we rose to protest the Committee's failure to make such inquiry, the importance of which our testimony had emphasized.
+Instead, the Committee's Chairman, to whom a copy of the Article 78 file had been transmitted more than three months earlier -- but, who, for reasons he refused to months earlier -- but, who, for reasons he refused to identify, did not disseminate it to the Committee members -- abruptly closed the hearing when we rose to protest the Committee's failure to make such inquiry, the importance of which our testimony had emphasized.
 Meantime, in a §1983 federal civil rights action (Sassower v.
 Mangano, et al, #94 Civ.
-4514 (JES), 2nd Cir. #96-7805), the Attorney General is being sued as a party defendant for subverting the state Article 78 remedy and for "complicity in the wrongful and criminal conduct of his clients, whom he defended with knowledge that their defense rested on perjurious factual allegations made by members of his legal staff and wilful misrepresentation of the law applicable thereto".
+4514 (JES), 2nd Cir. #96-7805), the Attorney General is being sued as a party defendant for subverting the state Article '78 remedy and for "complicity in the wrongful and comments"

+and for "complicity in the wrongful and criminal conduct of his clients, whom he defended with knowledge that their defense rested on perjurious factual allegations made by members of his legal staff and wilful misrepresentation of the law applicable thereto".
 Here too, Mr. Vacco's Law Department has shown that there is no depth of litigation misconduct below which it will not sink.
-Its motion to dismiss the complaint falsified, omitted and distorted the complaint's critical allegations and misrepresented the law.
-As for its Answer, it was "knowingly false and in bad faith" in its responses to over 150 of the complaint's allegations.
-Yet, the federal district judge did not adjudicate our fullydocumented and uncontroverted sanctions applications.
-Instead, his decision, which obliterated any mention of it, sua sponte, and without notice, converted the Law Department's dismissal motion into one for summary judgment for the Attorney General and his co-defendant high-ranking judges and state officials -- where the record is wholly devoid of any evidence to support anything but summary judgment in favor of the plaintiff, Doris Sassower -- which she expressly sought.
+Its motion to dismiss the complaint falsified, omitted and distorted the complaint's critical Answer, it was "knowingly false and in bad faith" in its Answer, it was "knowingly false and in bad faith" in its responses to over 150 of the complaint's allegations.
+Yet, the federal district judge did not adjudicate our fully-documented and uncontroverted sanctions applications.
+Instead his decision, which biliterated any merities of it Instead, his decision, which obliterated any mention of it, sua sponte, and without notice, converted the Law Department's dismissal motion into one for summary judgment for the Attorney General and his co-defendant high-ranking judges and state officials -- where the record is wholly devoid of any evidence to support anything but summary judgment in favor of the plaintiff, Doris Sassower -- which she expressly sought.